sacredheartsc/selfhosted/roles/archive_job/README.md

 `argv` to pass to directly to `exec()`, or as a string to be interpreted by the shell.

-Archive commands are `chdir`ed to the appropriate spool directory prior to execution, so it's safe for them to simply write files to their current working directory.
+Archive commands are `chdir`'d to the appropriate spool directory prior to execution, so it's safe for them to simply write files to their current working directory.